Bob169633/DBD_Slot_Machine_Repo/README.md

 ## Building `spinthewheel.exe`

-1. Visit my other repo, https://github.com/Bob169633/portable_python to download the portable python install
+1. Visit my other repo, https://github.com/Bob169633/portable_python to download the portable python install 1a.
+If you already have python installed, you can instead only download packager.py
 2. Unzip the portable python install to the same folder you extracted this repository to
 3. Copy the file path from Windows Explorer (Control + Shift + C)
 4. Open command prompt (Win + R, type cmd, hit enter)
-5. type cd then paste what you just copied
+5. type cd then paste what you just copied (the command line should look like cd c:/Users/<user>/folderA/folderB/)
 6. type .\portable_python\python.exe .\portable_python\packager.py spinthewheel.py

 ## Note